-Many brands select Sitecore for their website CMS for its marketing automation and advanced personalisation capabilities – adaptive personalisation is just one approach.
+Many brands select Sitecore for their CMS for its marketing automation and advanced personalisation capabilities.
+Adaptive personalisation is just one approach.

 Why use adaptive personalisation?

-With adaptive personalisation in Sitecore, you can use content profiles and pattern card matching to dynamically adapt the content and messaging shown to your website visitors, in real time, so that the content they see is completely relevant to their browsing journey.
+With adaptive personalisation in Sitecore, you can use content profiles and pattern card matching to dynamically adapt the content and messaging shown to your website visitors.
+This happens in real time so that the content they see is completely relevant to their browsing journey.